the-outcaster/kazeta-plus-theme-creator/README.md

 ![Screenshot of the application](https://i.imgur.com/Uhk0u0d.png)

-A simple, user-friendly GUI application for creating and editing themes for the [Kazeta+](https://github.com/the-outcaster/kazeta-plus) game launcher.
+A simple, user-friendly GUI application for creating and editing themes for [Kazeta+](https://github.com/the-outcaster/kazeta-plus).
 This tool streamlines the entire theme creation process, from bundling assets to generating the final `theme.toml` file.

 ---